 - Do you suffer from high blood pressure?

 - Have you suffered a stroke or heart attack?

-This checklist isn’t a substitute for a professional diagnosis, it can help you determine whether or not to seek a professional opinion.
+This checklist is by no means a substitute for a professional diagnosis, but it can help you determine whether or not to seek a professional opinion.

 For information or to schedule an appointment, call 516-218-9097